 But tragedy struck before the family could be reunited.

-When their daughter was only 87 days old, Anu committed suicide.
+When their daughter was only 87 days old, Anu took her own life.

 â€śMy mother found Anu hanging in our first-floor house.
 Anu wasnâ€™t responding to her calls and my mother could hear the baby crying from the ground floor.
 So, she had to go up and get people to knock the door down,â€ť Abhilash recounts.